Karl Georg August, Hereditary Prince of Brunswick-Wolfenbüttel: Life

 Prince Karl Georg August of Brunswick-Wolfenbüttel was born in London on 8 February 1766, the second of Charles William Ferdinand, Duke of Brunswick-Wolfenbüttel and Princess Augusta of Great Britain's seven children.
-Prince Karl's mother was the eldest sister of King George III the United Kingdom, and a granddaughter of King George II of Great Britain.
+Prince Karl's mother was the eldest sister of King George III of the United Kingdom, and a granddaughter of King George II of Great Britain.

 In 1789, his father formally made Princess Louise of Orange-Nassau a proposal of marriage on his behalf.
 The marriage was seen as a suitable gesture of gratitude and alliance between the House of Orange and his father, who had assisted the Orange dynasty during the Dutch rebellion in 1787.

 The wedding was conducted on 14 October 1790 in The Hague, and the couple settled in Brunswick.

-Prince Karl was born mentally ill and blind, and Louise was reportedly more of a caretaker than a spouse to him, who was described as totally dependent of her.
+Prince Karl was born mentally ill and blind, and Louise was reportedly more of a caretaker than a spouse to him, who was described as being totally dependent on her.
 In 1791, she commented in a letter in which she expressed no lamentation about the fact that her marriage was childless and rather seemed pleased with it.